We teach students reading and math, but we leave stress management skills entirely to chance.

 The Pilot Project

 From March 2013 through March 2014, fourteen teachers from 7 Title I schools in Orange County participated in a year-long professional development program to integrate resilience and stress management strategies into their daily classroom management practices.
-Participating schools included James Madison Elementary and Palm Lane Elementary in Anaheim City SD, Danbrook Elementary in Centralia Elementary SD, Rea Elementary in Newport-Mesa USD, Los Positas Elementary in La Habra City SD, Lambert Elementary in Tustin USD, and Christ Cathedral Academy.
-The teacher cohort met monthly at the Orange County Dept. of Education.
+Participating schools included James Madison Elementary and Palm Lane Elementary in Anaheim Elementary School District, Danbrook Elementary in Centralia Elementary School District, Rea Elementary in Newport-Mesa Unified School District, Los Positas Elementary in La Habra City School District, Lambert Elementary in Tustin Unified School District, and Christ Cathedral Academy.
+The teacher cohort met monthly at the Orange County Department of Education.
 An evaluation was completed on both teacher and student outcomes.
 Key teacher outcomes include:

 - Frequency of feelings of competence and successful achievement in their work went up from pre-survey to post-survey and the increase was statistically significant from pre-survey to mid-year-survey.